 By Hilary Jacobs Hendel, LCSW

-Hilary Jacobs Hendel is a certified psychoanalyst and AEDP psychotherapist and supervisor.
-She is the author of the international award-winning book, “It’s Not Always Depression: Working the Change Triangle to Listen to the Body, Discover Core Emotions, and Connect to Your Authentic Self” (Random House).
-Hilary has also published articles in The New York Times, Time, NBC Think, FOX News and Oprah, and her blog is read worldwide.
-You can find free resources on her website and you can follow her work on Facebook, Twitter, Instagram and YouTube.
+Hilary Jacobs Hendel is author of the international award-winning book, “It’s Not Always Depression: Working the Change Triangle to Listen to the Body, Discover Core Emotions, and Connect to Your Authentic Self” (Random House).
+She received her B.A. in biochemistry from Wesleyan University and an MSW from Fordham University.
+She is a certified psychoanalyst and AEDP psychotherapist and supervisor.
+She has published articles in The New York Times, Time, NBC Think, FOX News and Oprah, and her blog is read worldwide.
+You can find free resources on emotions and the Change Triangle tool for emotional health at hilaryjacobshendel.com and follow her work on Facebook, Twitter, Instagram and YouTube.

 We’re always accepting submissions to the NAMI Blog!
 We feature the latest research, stories of recovery, ways to end stigma and strategies for living well with mental illness.
 Most importantly: We feature your voices.

 Check out our Submission Guidelines for more information.